charmplusplus/charm4py/docs/running.rst

 .. .. contents::

-CharmPy includes a launcher called ``charmrun`` to run parallel applications on desktops and small clusters.
-Supercomputers and some clusters provide their own application launchers (these can also be used to launch CharmPy applications).
+charm4py includes a launcher called ``charmrun`` to run parallel applications on desktops and small clusters.
+Supercomputers and some clusters provide their own application launchers (these can also be used to launch Charm4py applications).

 charmrun
 --------

-After installing CharmPy as explained in the previous section, you can launch applications like this::
+After installing charm4py as explained in the previous section, you can launch applications like this::

     $ python -m charmrun.start +p4 myprogram.py

 The option ``+pN`` specifies how many processes to run the application with.

-Alternatively, if ``charmrun`` is in your PATH (this depends on where charmpy was installed and your system configuration)::
+Alternatively, if ``charmrun`` is in your PATH (this depends on where charm4py was installed and your system configuration)::

     $ charmrun +p4 myprogram.py

-CharmPy programs accept the `same command-line parameters`_ as Charm++.
+Charm4py programs accept the `same command-line parameters`_ as Charm++.

 .. _same command-line parameters: http://charm.cs.illinois.edu/manuals/html/charm++/C.html